jvalue/jayvee/rfc/0009-expressions/README.md

 Division by zero throws an error.

 Comparison of different number types (e.g., integers and decimals) is solved by converting first to the less restrictive value type (in the example, to decimals).
-A warning is logged in these cases.

 ### Handling of texts